Low, High, List Price: How Much Should You Offer on a House?

 An over-asking offer might be appropriate…

-If you’re in a strong seller’s market, you might need to be prepared to come in over the list price.
-And this is certainly the case if you think the house is underpriced based on the comps — or if the market is very hot.
+If you’re in a strong seller’s market, you might need to be prepared to offer more than the list price.
+This is certainly the case if you think the house is underpriced based on the comps or if the market is very hot.

 Thus, coming in with an over-asking offer may be an especially good idea if the house was recently listed and there’s a lot of interest.
 If you’re offering high, hold fast on contingencies to help make your offer more enticing.